 Your model does not include a battery or charger.
-The speed control in the model is compatible with both LiPo and NiMH batteries.
-One NiMH or 2s LiPo battery equipped with a Traxxas High Current connector is required.
-Traxxas Power Cell iD batteries are strongly recommended for maximum performance and safer charging.
+One NiMH or 2s LiPo battery equipped with a Traxxas High-Current Connector is required.
+Traxxas Power Cell iD batteries are strongly recommended for maximum performance.
 The following chart lists all the available Power Cell batteries for your model: